Whether or not you keep your twins together in school is a huge debate among parents of twins and multiples.

 I mean, that wouldn’t happen in our district because we aren’t allowed to send in food, but still.
 It would be sad.

 Teachers have varying tolerances of strictness for rules.
-Having a consistent set of rules for both twins will make things easier on them at home.
+Having a consistent set of rules for both twins will make things easier for them at home.

 Convenience for the Rest of the Family